mobiletonster/blogposts/code/aspnetcore/dotnet6-who-moved-my-cheese.md

 // REGISTER MIDDLEWARE HERE
 app.Run();
 ```

-For example, if I wanted to add Authentication, I would register it like this:
+For example, if I wanted to add Authentication I would register it like this:

 ```C#
 var builder = WebApplication.CreateBuilder(args);
 // REGISTER SERVICES HERE